AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-data-source.md

 # Change data source {#change-data-source}

 >[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn2"
->title="Change data source"
->abstract="Use the new Change data source workflow targeting activity to change the data source used by your workflow's working table.
-This activity provides more flexibility by allowing you to manage data across your different databases and improve performances."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

->[!CONTEXTUALHELP]
 >id="acw_orchestration_change_data_source"
 >title="Change data source"
 >abstract="The **Change data source** activity allows you to select a different data source for the Working table of your workflow."